Square Enix Collective

-Square Enix Collective is an indie games awareness initiative and division of Square Enix Europe.
-Created by Phil Elliot in 2014, it is a self-titled "service provider for Indie developers", which helps get a developer's game published while they maintain their creative control.
+Square Enix Collective is an indie games division of Square Enix Limited.
+Created by Phil Elliott in 2014, it is a self-titled "service provider for Indie developers", which helps get a developer's game published while they maintain their creative control.

 History

-First announced in November 2013 at Game Developers Conference Next, former Eidos Interactive intellectual properties (IPs) including Fear Effect, Gex and Anachronox, are potentially available for developers.
-In 2016, the process for developers interested in working with the Collective was the following: developers would submit a pitch to the company on a rolling basis.
+First announced by former journalist Phil Elliott in November 2013 at Game Developers Conference Next, former Eidos Interactive intellectual properties (IPs) were potentially available for developers.
+In February 2015, Fear Effect, Gex and Anachronox were available to pitch.
+Originally Collective partnered with Indiegogo for crowdfunding.

+In 2016, developers would submit a pitch to the company on a rolling basis.
 The pitches would then be presented to the public through the Collective's website, and a polling process would take place once a week, with anyone welcome to vote on the projects that excited them.
 While the polling process was not the sole determinate for which developers the Collective would assist, it played a pivotal role.
-Square Enix took five percent of the games revenue after fees.
-Originally Collective partnered with Indiegogo for crowdfunding.
+Square Enix took five percent of the games' revenue after fees.

-Between founding and 2019, campaigns for 167 games were run, Kickstarter fundraising was promoted and 12 games were published.
+According to Square Enix, it helped with Kickstarter fundraising campaigns raising $1.2m in total.
 Notable games which had campaigns include Moonlighter, Ultimate Chicken Horse and Moon Hunters.
 In October 2018, the company announced they would be closing their platform for campaign curation, instead focusing on larger and specific products without the element of public polling.
+In August 2022, Bulkhead Interactive ended its relationship with Collective and said it was disappointed Battalion 1944 did not release on consoles.
+In February 2023, Elliott left Square Enix and became CEO of publisher Modern Wolf.